muratyurdakul75/picheck/_PiNode.md

 <br>
 <b>12.
 How Pi Check notifications work.?</b><br>
 Pi Check notifications do not work by sending messages to your device like notifications on your computer and phone.
-Pi Check application periodically checks the file at https://github.com/muratyurdakul75/picheck/blob/main/Notify/Nofity.txt.
+Pi Check application periodically checks the file at <a target="_blank" href="https://github.com/muratyurdakul75/picheck/blob/main/Notify/Nofity.txt">https://github.com/muratyurdakul75/picheck/blob/main/Notify/Nofity.txt</a>.
 If there is a new message in this file, it will show you.
 In short, no message is sent to your IP address from anywhere, on the contrary, Pi Check application receives the message from github site.
 <br>
 <br>